smerrillunc/action-aware-llms/README.md

 # Action-Aware LLMs for Realistic Simulation of Local Government Meetings

 This repository accompanies the paper:
-**_“Action-Aware LLMs for Realistic Simulation of Local Government Meetings”_**, which introduces a multimodal framework for transforming real-world meeting videos into **speaker-linked, metadata-enriched transcripts** and **fine-tuned language models** capable of simulating realistic deliberative interactions.
+**_“Action-Aware LLMs for Realistic Simulation of Local Government Meetings”_**, which introduces a multimodal framework for transforming real-world meeting videos into **speaker-linked, metadata-enriched transcripts**.
+This enables the fine-tuning of **language models** and the creation of hyper-realistic deliberative interactions.

 ---

-## Overview
+## Abstract

-Local government meetings, such as school boards, city councils, and appellate courts, are deliberative arenas where participants debate, negotiate, and make consequential decisions.
-This project presents an **action-aware** modeling pipeline that captures both *who* is speaking and *what actions* they are performing—enabling more realistic, role-sensitive simulations of institutional discourse.

-The system combines:

-- **Speaker diarization** to detect and label individual speakers from meeting recordings
-- **Automatic speech recognition (ASR)** for high-quality transcripts
-- **Action and metadata extraction** for structured context
-- **Fine-tuned LLMs** trained to reproduce realistic dialogue dynamics and role consistency
+Large language models (LLMs) offer unprecedented opportunities to simulate multi-party deliberation in real-world settings, but realistic persona-aware modeling has been limited by the lack of speaker-attributed data and structured procedural information.
+This work presents a complete, reproducible pipeline for collecting, processing, and modeling multi-speaker deliberations.
+Publicly available Zoom recordings are transformed into speaker-attributed transcripts using multimodal diarization, and enriched with structured metadata including personas, agenda topics, and turn-level action tags.
+Parameter-efficient fine-tuning enables LLMs to generate dialogue that is both plausible and consistent with individual speaker styles.
+Evaluation across three newly released local government datasets—school board, municipal council, and appellate court meetings—demonstrates substantial reductions in perplexity, increased classifier-based fooling, and improved speaker-attribution accuracy.
+Human studies confirm that simulations are largely indistinguishable from real interactions, and temporal guidance enhances procedural coherence.
+The results provide a practical recipe for researchers to collect large-scale data, validate models, and run hyper-realistic simulations of real-world deliberative processes.

 ---

 ## Framework Overview

-The following figure provides an overview of the end-to-end workflow, from meeting recordings to simulated deliberation outputs.

 <p align="center">
   <img src="Figures/main_figure.png" alt="Overview of the Action-Aware LLM framework" width="800"/>
 </p>

-**Figure 1.** Overview of the Action-Aware LLM framework for realistic simulation of local government meetings.
+**Figure 1.** Overview of the framework for generating hyperrealistic deliberation simulations.
+The system operates in three stages: (1) \textbf{Speaker Diarization} leverages visual cues from Zoom recordings to convert raw multi-speaker meetings into speaker-linked transcripts; (2) \textbf{Metadata Extraction} enriches these transcripts with structured annotations such as action tags, topic labels, and persona profiles; and (3) \textbf{Persona Modeling} fine-tunes language models on the enriched data to enhance performance across key metrics—perplexity (PPL), classifier fool rate (CFR), and speaker attribution accuracy (SAA).

 ---